gochaos-app/isaac/README.md

 Goodbye!
 ```

-file get saved in working directory and is named `prompts.json`
+File (only includes prompts and answers) get saved in working directory and is named `prompts.json`

 In prompt mode, you can use isaac to made a simple query and get a response